BBA & BSc in Aviation

 Career Opportunities After Completing BSc in Aeronautics

-Graduates with a BSc in Aeronautics have numerous career opportunities across various sectors in the aviation, aerospace, and defence industries.
-Some of the most popular career options include:
+Graduates with a BSc in Aeronautics have numerous career opportunities across aviation, aerospace, and defence industries.
+Some popular career options include:

 Admission Process and Eligibility Criteria

-To pursue a BSc in Aeronautics, candidates must meet certain eligibility criteria and go through an admission process.
-While the specifics vary from one institute to another, here is a general overview of the admission procedure:
+To pursue a BSc in Aeronautics, candidates must meet certain eligibility criteria and follow an institute-specific admission process.
+Generally:

 The Bachelor of Business Administration, or BBA, is an academic distinction pursued by many high school graduates looking to broaden their career prospects and enhance their earning potential.
 Most BBA programs can be completed in 3 years after which some graduates join the workforce while others pursue even higher academic distinctions.